 The world’s tigers are vanishing from the wild at an alarming rate.
 Poaching and human encroachment on tiger habitat are pushing these magnificent animals toward extinction.

 But together, we can help save them.

 Tigers were once widespread across the Indonesian island of Sumatra.
-Due to poaching and habitat loss over the past century, and especially in the past 50 years, only two large populations of Sumatran tigers now remain, in the Kerinci-Seblat landscape of west-central Sumatra and the massive greater Leuser landscape of northern Sumatra.
+Due to poaching and habitat loss over the past century, and especially in the past 50 years, only two large populations of Sumatran tigers now remain.

-Donations that are collected through The Zoo Society’s Dr. Holly Reed Wildlife Conservation Fund and earmarked for the Tiger Conservation Campaign support anti-poaching patrols and community education efforts in Sumatra.
-These donations also support their Species Survival Plan as well as the protection of tiger habitat, increasingly threatened by the production of non-sustainable palm oil.
+Donations to The Zoo Society’s Dr. Holly Reed Conservation Fund for the Tiger Conservation Campaign support anti-poaching patrols and community education in Sumatra.
+They also support the Species Survival Plan and habitat protection.

 The Zoo Society